 Chantal Trépanier has been CEO of SIM - Cognibox since 1999.
 At the head of the organization for nearly 20 years, she orchestrated the transition from a consulting and training firm to a software company with a recurring revenue model.
 Ms. Trépanier stands out for her leadership and creativity, and considers innovation and development top priorities.
 She initiated and carried out the standardization and recognition project for Occupational Health and Safety training with approximately 100 client corporations.
 Her forward-thinking ideas led her to propel SIM Inc. internationally by imagining Cognibox, a contractor compliance management SAAS used by leading corporations across 30 countries.
 In 2015, she won the prestigious Investissement Québec CEO of the Year Award given by company executive leaders in the technology field.

-Since 2000, Glenn Trout has served as the Chief Executive Officer and President at VelocityEHS, a cloud-based environmental, health, safety and sustainability software platform.
-VelocityEHS was created when MSDSonline, providing online material safety data sheet management tools, joined forces with KMI, a Canada-based software provider.
-Previously, Mr. Trout worked at Ernst & Young LLP in their mergers and acquisitions Advisory Group and at Mead Publishing Paper, where he led sales, marketing and strategic planning efforts.
-Prior to joining Mead, he served in the U.S. Air Force as an Air Weapons Controller.
+VelocityEHS, a cloud-based environmental, health, safety and sustainability software platform, was created when MSDSonline, providing online material safety data sheet management tools, joined forces with KMI, a Canada-based software provider.
+Previously, Mr. Trout worked at Ernst & Young LLP in its mergers and acquisitions advisory group, and at Mead Publishing Paper, where he led sales, marketing and strategic planning efforts.
+Prior to joining Mead, he served in the U.S. Air Force as an air weapons controller.

 Mark P. VergnanoPresident and CEOThe Chemours CompanyNSC Immediate Past Chair